-How to Enjoy Touristy Spots Like Diana’s Bath in the White Mountains of New Hampshire
+The Right Way to Enjoy Diana’s Bath in the White Mountains of New Hampshire This Summer

 One of the most popular destinations in the White Mountain National Forest of New Hampshire is Diana's Bath.

 Diana's Bath is beautiful, no denying that.
 The well-maintained trail is just over half a mile and brings you to various small waterfalls, swimming holes, and "baths" to refresh in.
 Simply put, it is a major tourist attraction.

 SO, how do you go enjoy this 'must-see' tourist attraction?

 What?
 Why?
 How could you say no to seeing this beauty?

 Fridays through Mondays, the parking lot is jam-packed by 8 AM.
 I mean, you will wait in a ridiculous line like an amusement park just to drive around a small dirt parking lot to find out there are no spots open.

 If you are able to find a spot, the walk is beautiful; however, when you get to the actual area of Diana's Bath, you will likely be in shock at how many people are there, how loud it is, and how many kids are running around.
 Likely you will be frustrated for going because you tried to go to the White Mountains to disconnect from that type of stuff and reconnect with yourself, your family, or a loved one.

 This question is easy to answer with a follow-up question: why are you going to Diana's Bath?